Introduction

 Configuration

 Pink uses Pinocchio for forward kinematics.
-It adds to it a Configuration type to indicate that forward kinematics functions have been run, indicating that frame transforms and frame Jacobians used for IK can be queried from the robot’s data.
+A Configuration is a pair of Pinocchio model and data where forward kinematics have been run, indicating that frame transforms and frame Jacobians used for IK can be queried.

 class pink.configuration.Configuration(model, data, q, copy_data=True, forward_kinematics=True)